btwael/mammouth/README.md

 ##Change Log##
 **0.1.0** -12/08/2013
-The intial version of Mammouth
+The initial version of Mammouth